Indemnity Insurance of Local Search Bank conveyancing obligations

 Non lender-specific considerations

-• Expenses for works (including professional fees) for the purpose of the development started, before the commencement of proceedings for the enforcement of the risks specified in the local search insurance, to the extent that such costs are rendered abortive by court order.
+• The cost of works (including professional fees) for the purpose of the development started, before the commencement of proceedings for the enforcement of the risks specified in the local search indemnity insurance, to the extent that such costs are rendered abortive by court order.

 • All ancillary costs and expenses incurred by the Insured with consent in writing from the relevant insurance company

-• Money paid with consent in writing from the insurance company to liberate the property from the risks specified in the local search insurance.
+• Money paid with the written consent of the insurance company to liberate the property from the risks specified in the local search policy.

-Local Search Indemnity Insurance has limitations - Supplemental considerations
+Local Search Indemnity Insurance has limitations - Other considerations

 Local Search Indemnity policies can provide effective protection, but non-lender clients should be asked to give pause for thought and consider that the consequences of not being able to enjoy the property as anticipated may mean that local search indemnity cover will not necessarily be the answer.

-Content on this webpage is for general information for Regulated law firms in England and Wales on the the lender solicitor panel, it does not constitute advice for members of the public who should contact their lawyer for advice relating to the lender indemnity insurance.
+Information contained within this webpage is for general information for Regulated law firms in England and Wales on the the mortgage company conveyancing panel, it does not constitute advice for members of the public who should contact their lawyer for advice relating to the lender indemnity insurance.
 Whilst we endeavour to keep the information up to date and correct we do not make any representation or warranties of any kind about its completeness, accuracy, reliability or suitability.
 Any reliance you place on the information is strictly at your own risk.
 Lexsure will not be liable for any direct or indirect loss or damage arising out of or in connection with the use of this information.
 An important exclusion applying to most local search Policies is if you make any contact with any party who might cause a claim under the Policy, it can invalidate the cover.